TimMangan/App-Info/docs/Windows/Calibre/ReadMe.md

 | Application Version | 5.23.0 (released 2021/07, not the latest version.)|
 | Vendor/App Website| https://www.calibre-ebook.com |

-## Application Purpose

-This application is a free e-book manager and editor.

 ## Vendor Installer Types